Maxtoshie/dart/flutter_views/README.md

-Sure — here’s a plain, professional version of your **README.md**, rewritten to look natural and human-written, without emojis or formatting that might suggest AI authorship.

----

 # Flutter View Widgets Demo

 This project demonstrates several core Flutter layout and scrolling widgets: `Row`, `Column`, `ListView`, `GridView`, `Stack`, and `Wrap`.